nvs/gem/docs/issue-labels.md

 # Issue Labels

 The following labels are used for issues in this project.
-Only one label of each category is applied at a time, according to the descriptions below.

 ## Types

+Only one label is applied to an issue at a time.

 - `Bug`: Something does not work as intended.
 - `Enhancement`: Request to support a new feature or behavior.